thynamoral/thynamoral/README.md

 * ✉️  You can contact me at [thynamoral18@gmail.com](mailto:thynamoral18@gmail.com)
 * 🧠  I'm learning Typescript, React, Redux and NextJs
 * 🤝  I'm open to collaborating on Frontend development related project!
-* ⚡  I love you watch anime and play volleyball.
+* ⚡  I love to watch anime and play volleyball.

 ### Skills